 Of everything I did, I never had sex, not right away.
 When everyone talked about sex, I proudly said that I was a virgin, as it made me feel close to a religion I respected and followed.
 Living in an era when everyone wants to be different, this fact made me unique among a crowd.
 It separated me.
 I almost took the notion as a note of pride, condescendingly.

 That didn’t last long, of course.
 Soon, conversations about sex were becoming more frequent among my friends beyond just who did who, but more on an academic, feminist level like you’d expect your expensive East Coast liberal arts colleges to do.
-My opinions counted, but not really, because I had never done “it”.
+My opinions count, but not really because I had never done “it.”
 I was strongly attracted to the male body, and I teased men who looked at me hungrily.
-I am no size 0, or 4, or 6 (I am sometimes an 8, sometimes a 10 actually) but have this supreme confidence about me that makes me say, fuck it.
+I am no size 0, or 4, or 6 (I am sometimes an 8, sometimes a ten actually) but have this supreme confidence about me that makes me say, fuck it.
 I knew that I got the guys, and I loved kissing, but I just didn’t have sex.
-But then television shows I watched during finals were basically making fun of me for not being part of “that” culture.
-For example, Robin from How I Met Your Mother was doing it all the time and her friends just laughed about it.
-Rather if Robin wasn’t dating men (aka having sex with men), she would probably not have friends.
+But then television shows I watched during finals were making fun of me for not being part of that culture.
+For example, Robin from How I Met Your Mother was doing it all the time, and her friends just laughed about it.
+Instead, if Robin weren’t dating men (aka having sex with men), she would probably not have friends.

 A friend over wine once told me that her high school teacher told her to just get it over with as soon as possible because then life really begins.
 While it was a side conversation in a crowded college bar, I never forgot it.
 I finally did have sex.